-A studio rental is obviously going to cost less than a one-bedroom rental in the same area, just as undoubtedly the money savings is the number one reason you’d lean toward a studio unit in the first place.
-Studios, at the very least, typically run about $150-$200 less than a one-bedroom.
+A studio apartment is undoubtedly going to cost less than a one-bedroom rental in the same area, just as undoubtedly the money savings is the number one reason you’d lean toward a studio unit in the first place.
+At the very least, they tend to run about $150 to $200 less than a one-bedroom.
 If it’s just you in the apartment, having somewhere compact and cheaper means that you can spend more money on the things you enjoy doing.

 One thing you might not have thought about is the money you could save on utilities in a studio apartment.
-When living in a small condensed space, keeping the unit cool in the summer and warm in the winter is going to take less energy than doing the same to a one-bedroom apartment.
-Not only will your rent be lower, so will your electricity bill.
+When living in a condensed space, keeping the apartment cool in the summer and warm in the winter is going to take a lot less energy than doing the same would to a one-bedroom apartment.
+Not only will your rent be lower, but so will your electricity bill.
 If you search hard enough, you can even find efficiency studio apartments where all utilities are included.
-Budgeting becomes much easier when you only have to write one check each month for living expenses.
+Budgeting becomes that much easier when you only have to write one check each month for living expenses.

-One of the perks to living with a roommate is not having the burden of furnishing an entire unit yourself.
-You and your roommate typically both bring what you own and merge it, purchasing the few pieces you need to fill in any gaps.
-If you live in a one bedroom unit by yourself, you have to fill the space on your own, and furnishing an apartment can be expensive.
-In a studio apartment, there isn’t room for excess furniture.
-A few key pieces, like a bed, desk, small love seat and table, will be more than enough.
-Sometimes you can even find furnished studio apartments if you prefer to forgo furnishing on your own all together.
+One of the perks of living with a roommate is not having the burden of furnishing an entire apartment yourself.
+In shared living situations like that, both roommates typically bring what they own and merge it, purchasing the few pieces they need to fill in any gaps later on.
+If you live in a one-bedroom unit by yourself, however, you have to fill the space on your own, and furnishing an apartment can be expensive.
+In a studio apartment, there isn’t even room for excess furniture.
+A few key pieces like a bed, desk, small love seat, and table will be more than enough.
+Sometimes you can even find furnished studio apartments if you prefer to not have to bother furnishing the place yourself at all.

 Less square footage means fewer surfaces to clean.
-Not only that, small spaces require you to be organized.
-There’s little room for clutter in a studio.
-Studios are great for minimalistic living.
-If you’re looking to simplify your life and streamline your belongings, moving into a studio apartment is a great way to do so.
+Not only that, but small spaces also require you to be more organized.
+And since there’s so little room for clutter in a studio, it’s pretty perfect for minimalistic living.
+If you’re looking to simplify your life and streamline your stuff, moving into a studio apartment is a great way to do so.

-One of the downfalls to a studio apartment is that they can feel claustrophobic if you spend too much time inside.
-However, this can also be a perk for someone who is constantly on the go or wants to be.
-If you’re basically only renting an apartment so you have a place to store your belongings and sleep at night, there is absolutely no reason to not to rent a studio.
+One of the big downfalls of a studio apartment is that it can start to feel claustrophobic if you spend too much time inside.
+However, this can also be a perk for someone who is constantly on-the-go or wants to be.
+If you’re basically only renting an apartment so you have a place to store your belongings and sleep at night, there is absolutely no reason not to rent a studio.
 If you’re trying not to be a homebody, living in a small space will make you much more likely to get out and explore the city where you live.

-Though both types of units have their pros and cons, you’ll find renting a studio apartment can be more suitable to your lifestyle and budget than living in a one-bedroom apartment.
+Though both types of units have their pros and cons, many students and young professionals find that renting a studio apartment is more suitable for both their lifestyle and budget than living in a one-bedroom apartment.
 While not the best option for everyone, it’s definitely something worth keeping in mind if you’re planning on making a move any time soon.